rhdtownsend/msg/docs/source/appendices/grid-tools.rst

 Creating Photometric Grids
 --------------------------

-Once a spectroscopic grid is created, corresponding photometric grids (with the same topology) can be created using the command
+Once a `specint` file has been created, a corresponding HDF5 `photgrid` (photometric grid) file can be built using the `specgrid_to_photgrid` tool.
+This tool accepts the following command-line arguments:

+.. program:: specgrid_to_photgrid

+.. option:: <specgrid_file_name>

+   Name of input file.

+.. option:: <passband_file_name>

+   Name of passband file.

-.. prompt:: bash
+.. option:: <photgrid_file_name>

-   $MSG_DIR/bin/specgrid_to_photgrid <specgrid_file> <passband_file> <photgrid_file>

-Here, :file:`<specgrid_file>` is the name of the input spectroscopic grid file, :file:`<passband_file>` is the name of the passband file to convolve with, and :file:`<specgrid_file>` is the name of the output photometric grid file.
+   Name of output file.

-Note that it's not always necessary to create a photometric grid, as MSG can convolve with passbands on the fly (as discussed in the :ref:`photometric-colors` section).
+Note that it's not always necessary to create `photgrid` files, as MSG can convolve with passbands on the fly (as discussed in the :ref:`photometric-colors` section).